dearhive/MashShare/readme.txt

 = {{ version }} =
 * Fix: Pinterest and google plus share counts are not cummulated together with http/https option
+* Fix: Remove admin notice if Facebook access token is empty

 = 3.3.9 =
 * New: Create filters to allow customizing the refresh times